 The woodfire grill restaurant, named Que, serves lunch and dinner Mondays to Friday, as well as brunch til 4pm on weekends.

-The restaurant has a fully open kitchen, modern decor (I really love those chairs — I’d like to have them at home) and a salad bar that’s included in the price of any main meal.
+The restaurant has a fully open kitchen and a salad bar that’s included in the price of any main meal.
 I’m a total sucker for a well-stocked salad bar, so I really enjoyed our dinner there.

 Outside the hotel you’ll find Raohe Night Market and wufenpu clothes street.
 There are also plenty of casual dining options inside the Citylink building across the street.